tarcadius/LDAR_Sim/LDAR-Sim_inputs.md

 ## 2. Introduction

 To reduce fugitive methane emissions from the oil and gas (O&G) industry, companies implement leak detection and repair (LDAR) programs across their asset base.
 Traditionally, regulators have specified the use of close-range methods such as the U.S. Environmental Protection Agency's (EPA) Method 21 or Optical Gas Imaging (OGI) cameras for component-level surveys in LDAR programs.
 These methods remain widely approved by regulators and are effective, however, they are also time consuming and labor intensive.
 New methane detection and measurement technologies that incorporate satellites, aircraft, drones, fixed sensors, and vehicle-based systems have emerged that promise to deliver faster and more cost-effective LDAR.
-Prior to applying these technologies and their work practices in LDAR programs, producers must demonstrate equivalence to the regulator – that the proposed alternative will achieve at least the same emissions reductions as incumbent regulatory methods.
+Prior to applying these technologies and their work practices in LDAR programs, producers often need to demonstrate equivalence to a regulator – that the proposed alternative will achieve at least the same emissions reductions as incumbent regulatory methods.
 To support this process, the Leak Detection and Repair Simulator (LDAR-Sim) was developed at the University of Calgary to evaluate the emissions reduction potential of alternative LDAR programs.

 LDAR-Sim is a computer model that simulates an asset base of oil and gas facilities, the emissions they produce, and the work crews that use different technologies and methods to find and repair leaks.
 LDAR-Sim replicates the complex reality of LDAR in a virtual world and allows users to test how changes to facilities or the applications of different technologies and methods might affect emissions reductions and LDAR program costs.